 VDRs and project management platforms, such as DealRoom, help to ensure all stakeholders have access to important information throughout the life cycle of the deal, which significantly helps with integration planning.
 After day one, the flow of this information often slows down, but this information and how it is shared is still vital to ensure a successful M&A integration.
 Having a user-friendly, intuitive, secure platform for dispensing information is key.

-DealRoom is especially helpful for M&A integration planning and execution because of its features related to efficiency.
+DealRoom m&a integration software is especially helpful for M&A integration planning and execution because of its features related to efficiency.
 For example, DealRoom eliminates duplicate requests - a thorn in the side of busy stakeholders.
 In addition, DealRoom’s improved visibility across a project aids the M&A integration process from the initial stages.

 Specifically, items for integration consideration can be easily tagged for future use.
 While VDR use is common for assessing deals, choosing a VDR like DealRoom that offers practical tools to assist with successful integration is the wise business choice in the world of M&A.